Eligible Parties

 Normally, the filing must be made directly with the EPO (A151 EPC together with R157(1) EPC): The Hague, Munich, Berlin.

-The application cannot be filed with the patent office of a contracting state if the EPO is intended to act as the RO (except in cases of national defense).
+The application cannot be filed with the authority of a contracting state if the EPO is intended to act as the RO (except in cases of national defense).

 National Defense Cases